Edith Elizabeth House

-Edith Elizabeth House (1 November 1903 – 15 December 1987) was an American attorney and one of the earliest female graduates of the University of Georgia School of Law.
+Edith Elizabeth House (1 November 1903 – 15 December 1987) was an American attorney and one of the earliest women who graduated the University of Georgia School of Law.
 In 1963, she became the first woman appointed as a United States Attorney for the Southern District of Florida.

-Background and history
+Early life

 House was born in 1903 in Winder, Georgia.
 She attended the University of Georgia School of Law and graduated in 1925 as co-valedictorian of her class.
 She was one of the first two female graduates of the law school, with her classmate Gussie Brooks who was technically listed as the first graduate, due to alphabetical order.

-Growing up in Winder, Georgia, Miss House had no family background in law—she once joked that there wasn’t even a single cousin who practiced it.
+Growing up in Winder, Georgia, House had no family background in law.
 Her decision to pursue a legal career stemmed mostly from a desire to avoid the teaching profession, which at the time was one of the few career paths considered acceptable for women.

 During her time at the University of Georgia, House served as President of the Student Government Association for Women and was a member of the Chi Omega sorority.

-You can also view an interactive timeline of her life.

 Legal career

 After graduating, House began her legal career with the law firm of Baskin and Jordan in Clearwater, Florida.
 In 1929, she became chief clerk for U.S. District Attorney Wilburn P. Hughes in Jacksonville, Florida.
 She passed the Florida Bar in 1930 and was appointed Assistant U.S. Attorney in 1931, serving in Jacksonville.

 In 1955, House received a citation for 25 years of outstanding service in federal legal work.
 In 1960, she was appointed chief administrative aide to U.S. Attorney Coleman Madsen in Miami.
 Three years later, in 1963, House became the first woman to be appointed United States Attorney for the United States District Court for the Southern District of Florida.
 She retired from the position eight months later.

-After retiring at 60, Miss House was finally ready to start her own law practice in a small town.
-However, unexpected family obligations—including illness, loss, and managing intricate estate issues—caused her to delay those plans.
-Although she had extensive expertise in federal law, she found herself less familiar with the details of current state laws.
-At the age of 80, she still offered legal help to friends with minor matters, but always did so without accepting any payment.
+At the age of 80, she still offered free legal help to friends with minor matters.